Global stocks set fresh record high amid strong corporate earnings, rise in euro - Article - BNN

 Reuters,

-NEW YORK — Gauges of global and U.S. stock performance set fresh all-time highs on Friday, buoyed by a bright business outlook and strong corporate earnings, while the economy's strength in continental Europe lifted the euro to a two-month high against the U.S. dollar.
+NEW YORK — Major global and U.S. stock indices set fresh all-time highs on Friday, buoyed by a bright business outlook and strong corporate earnings, while the economy's strength in continental Europe lifted the euro to a two-month high against the U.S. dollar.

+Gains in Amazon.com (AMZN.O), Facebook (FB.O) and Broadcom (AVGO.O) lifted the S&P 500, Nasdaq Composite and MSCI all-country world index to closing record highs.
+The Dow Jones Industrial Average also closed higher, but did not set a record.

+Wall Street closed early, a day after the U.S. Thanksgiving holiday, which marks the start of a year-end shopping season that has increasingly gone online.

+Black Friday sales got off to a strong start online at US$640 million of 10 a.m.
+ET, according to Adobe Analytics, up 18.4 per cent from a year ago.
+On Thursday, U.S. shoppers spent more than US$2.87 billion online.

-German business confidence hit a record high in November, a sign Europe's largest economy is on track for a boom, the Ifo economic institute said.
+Earlier in Europe, German business confidence hit a record high in November, a sign the region's largest economy is on track for a boom, the Ifo economic institute said.

 The Ifo survey helped allay concerns about the recent failure of forming a new German government and came a day after surveys of Europe's services and manufacturing industries beat the most optimistic forecasts in Reuters polls.

-The strong outlook from Europe put the euro on course for a third straight week of gains against the U.S. dollar, its best run since July.
-The single currency rose 0.6 per cent to 1.1921.
+The strong outlook from Europe led the euro to post a third straight week of gains against the U.S. dollar, its best run since July.
+The single currency rose 0.61 per cent to US$1.1922.

-MSCI's all-country world index of equity markets in 47 countries rose 0.25 per cent to a new record high.

-The pan-European FTSEurofirst 300 index of regional shares traded little changed, as strong gains in financials were off-set by heavy losses in health care.
+The pan-European FTSEurofirst 300 index of regional shares closed down 0.12 per cent, as strong gains in financials were off-set by heavy losses in health care.

-However, several major European country indices, including France's CAC 40, Germany's DAX and Spain's IBEX all advanced.
+However, several major European country indices, including France's CAC 40, Germany's DAX and Spain's IBEX, all advanced.

-On Wall Street, the benchmark S&P 500 and Nasdaq Composite hit records, lifted by indications of a strong start to the U.S. holiday shopping season.

-The biggest percentage gainer on the S&P 500 was department store Macy's Inc (M.N), up 4.2 percent, while the biggest point contributor was Amazon.com (AMZN.O), which rose 1.89 per cent.
+MSCI's all-country world index of equity markets in 47 countries rose 0.25 per cent.

 The index suffered its worst single-day decline in more than five months on Wednesday after minutes from the Federal Reserve's latest policy meeting showed some policy makers are concerned about stubbornly weak U.S. inflation.